Updated: April 2018

 Virtual Reality platforms

-HYPERVERSE is focusing on the development of out-of-the-box VR platform solutions.
+Hyperverse is focusing on the development of out-of-the-box VR platform solutions.
 It provides options and tools for software engineers to build indoor virtual reality experiences.
 This platform is specifically great for location-based VR entertainment, due to their movement tracking system (pending patent).
 Tech setup that Hyperverse offers is a mix of VR devices and custom movement tracking.
 It allows content creators focus on visual side of things instead of technical VR hardware.
 And final cherry-on-top is the support of any size locations and the unlimited number of players/viewers.
 Check what you are capable of with this VR platform in video below.

-RETINAD is another example of striving to push further the technology of immersive media by collecting and analyzing user data from VR/AR experiences.
+Tetinad is an example of striving to push further the technology of immersive media by collecting and analyzing user data from VR/AR experiences.
 This is one of virtual reality companies that can be very useful when developing and/or testing new apps and games in VR.
 The focus, of course, is on conversion rates, better content and customer engagement.
 If you need info on how users behave with your VR product, compare the performance on different headsets, or even heatmaps of activities, this service is rad.

-LITTLSTAR is a B2B content distribution platform for virtual reality products.
+A B2B content distribution platform for virtual reality products.
 Supporting the wide range (VR experiences, apps, games, 360-videos) and removing the hassle of configuring a product for various user devices.
 It means once you upload your application or game, Littlstar makes it work on Oculus Rift, Vive, Daydream, GearVR, PlayStationVR and Windows MixedReality sets.
 “Immersive content, anywhere”, truly a helpful service, and clients like CNN, World of Tanks, Disney, NBC are the proof.

 Quiz!
 Quiz!
 Its time for a quiz!